python-cmd2/cmd2/docs/features/argument_processing.rst

    from cmd2 import with_argparser

    argparser = argparse.ArgumentParser(description='create an html tag',
-                                       epilog='This command can not generate tags with no content, like <br/>.') argparser.add_argument('tag', help='tag') argparser.add_argument('content', nargs='+', help='content to surround with tag')
+                                       epilog='This command cannot generate tags with no content, like <br/>.') argparser.add_argument('tag', help='tag') argparser.add_argument('content', nargs='+', help='content to surround with tag')
    @with_argparser(argparser)